Rethinking Futures Work and Scenario planning with a Consumer-led approach.

 Coming back to the role of data in futures work.

 We have a tendency as human beings to look for data sources that we feel traditionally comfortable with.
 They seem more accurate simply because they require little to no new education in the organization.
 For example, taking sales data from comparable products or solutions is a simple way to point at an adjacency and suggest that whatever is going on in a related industry might also be true someday in one's own business or category.
-While there's nothing wrong with an approach like that, we advice our clients against doing so until after the consumer-led scenarios are uncovered and quantified.
+While there's nothing wrong with an approach like that, we advise our clients against doing so until after the consumer-led scenarios are uncovered and quantified.

 A year or so ago we had a client that pointed to sales data sources around wellness in the context of sleep as a way to estimate growth in the wellness arena for skincare.
 Sounds perfectly reasonable and logical especially when you look at the connection between skin and sleep.
 But it's not a relationship that the consumer makes in the same way.
 For example, upon analysis we discovered that the opportunity for wellness products in the area of sleep was twice as big as the opportunities for wellness products in skincare.
 By examining consumer-led futures first, we were able to identify the natural linkages made by the consumer (to wellness) in the context of skincare, and then study them to quantify the demand and rate of growth.
 It allowed our client to reconcile the gap between their own expectations and that of the consumer's.
 Most importantly, it allowed them to make the right level of investment in the wellness area - one that matched the resulting reward.